christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 In reality, editing raw brutal truths can be kinder and counterintuitively foster stronger relationships.

-*Note from Christian: I interpret this to mean "brutal honesty is brutal"*
+*Note from Christian: I interpret this to mean "brutal honesty is brutal so have a filter on what you say so you're not an asshole", but the book doesn't explicitly say this*

 ## 13. Explaining One's Madness